On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: System Description

 \subsection{DCS Based Data Acquisition and Transmission}

-The SNs capture low-dimensional projections of the original high-dimensional data during each activation time $iT-T_\text{act}\leq t\leq iT$, which are given by:
+The devices capture low-dimensional projections of the original high-dimensional data during each activation time $iT-T_\text{act}\leq t\leq iT$, which are given by:

-where $\mathbf{y}_k(i)\in \mathbb{R}^{m_k(i)}$ is the projections vector at the $k$th SN corresponding to the $i$th time interval\footnote{Note that the dimensionality of the projections can vary in different activation times and different SNs.}, $\mathbf{f}_k(i)\in \mathbb{R}^{n(i)}$ is the original (Nyquist-sampled) data vector at the $k$th SN corresponding to the $i$th time interval, and $\mathbf{\Phi}_k(i) \in \mathbb{R}^{m_k(i)\times n(i)}$ is the projections matrix where $m_k(i)\ll n(i)$ for any time interval $i$ and SN $k$.
-In practice, one may obtain the projections vector from the original data signal using analogue CS encoders~\cite{5948420,5361485}, whereby the projections vector is obtained directly from the analogue continuous-time data, or using digital CS encoders~\cite{6155205}, whereby the projections vector is obtained from the Nyquist sampled discrete-time data via (\ref{eq:system_model1}).
-Recent studies suggest that digital CS encoders are more energy efficient than analogue CS encoders for WSNs~\cite{6155205}.

-The SNs then convey the low-dimensional projections of the original high-dimensional data to the fusion center, i.e., the BS.
+where $\mathbf{y}_k(i)\in \mathbb{R}^{m_k(i)}$ is the projections vector at the $k$th device corresponding to the $i$th time interval\footnote{Note that the dimensionality of the projections can vary in different activation times and different devices.}, $\mathbf{f}_k(i)\in \mathbb{R}^{n(i)}$ is the original (Nyquist-sampled) data vector at the $k$th device corresponding to the $i$th time interval, and $\mathbf{\Phi}_k(i) \in \mathbb{R}^{m_k(i)\times n(i)}$ is the projections matrix where $m_k(i)\ll n(i)$ for any time interval $i$ and device $k$.
+In practice, one may obtain the projections vector from the original data signal using analogue CS encoders~\cite{5948420}, whereby the projections vector is obtained directly from the analogue continuous-time data, or using digital CS encoders~\cite{6155205}, whereby the projections vector is obtained from the Nyquist sampled discrete-time data via (\ref{eq:system_model1}).
+The devices then convey the low-dimensional projections of the original high-dimensional data to the BS.